A vanilla JavaScript Web Component for Leaflet using GeoJSON

 Adding a marker to the map

-Actually adding a marker only triggers the 'x-leaflet-map:marker-pointed-out' event and any action must be performed by whoever uses the web component by adding functionality to that marker.
+Actually adding a marker only triggers the 'x-leaflet-geojson-map:marker-added' event and any action must be performed by whoever uses the web component by adding functionality to that marker.
 Nothing is done on the map.

 Adding a marker to the map could be done clicking with the right button in any point.

 This action opens a popup with a button for confirmation.
-Clicking in it triggers the 'x-leaflet-map:marker-pointed-out' event by exposing the latitude and longitude of the point as follows
+Clicking in it triggers the 'x-leaflet-geojson-map:marker-added' event by exposing the latitude and longitude of the point as follows

 isTrusted: false,